Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 \subsubsection{Algorithm}

-The estimation procedure is implemented in an iterative alternate optimization algorithm, whose pseudo-code is given as Algorithm~\ref{alg:estimation}.
-The initialization requires an initial guess for the power spectrum $\ccS_X$ of $X$.
-We use for this the spectrum estimator~\eqref{fo:spectrum.estimator} applied to the original observations $Y$.
+The estimation procedure is implemented in an iterative alternate optimization algorithm.
+This algorithm whose pseudo-code is given as Algorithm~\ref{alg:estimation} is named \textit{Joint Estimation of Frequency, Amplitude, and Spectrum} (JEFAS).
+The initialization needs an initial guess for the power spectrum $\ccS_X$ of $X$.
+We use the spectrum estimator~\eqref{fo:spectrum.estimator} applied to the observation $Y$.

 After $k$ iterations of the algorithm, estimates $\tilde\Theta_{n}^{(k)}$ and $\tilde\ccS_X^{(k)}$ for $\Theta_{n}$ and $\ccS_X$ are available.
 Hence we can only evaluate the plug-in estimate $\tilde\bC_0^{(k)}$ of $\bC_0$, obtained by replacing the power spectrum with its estimate in the covariance matrix~\eqref{fo:new.covariance}.
 This yields an approximate expression $\ccL^{(k)}$ for the log-likelihood, which is used in place of $\ccL$ in~\eqref{fo:approx.log.likelihood.time} for maximum likelihood estimation.
 The influence of such approximations on the performances of the algorithm are discussed in section~\ref{sse:performances}.